Plant-Tracer/webapp/static/privacy.md

 1. This website is not covered by the copyright claim in the Pace Privacy Policy.

 <a rel="license" href="https://www.gnu.org/licenses/agpl-3.0.en.html"><img src="https://gnu.org/graphics/heckert_gnu.transp.small.png" height="48" width="49" alt="&nbsp;[A GNU head]&nbsp;"></a><br />This website and that software is licensed under the <a rel="license" href="https://www.gnu.org/licenses/agpl-3.0.en.html">GNU Affero General Public License Version 3, 19 November 2007</a>.

+# Personal Data

+Personal data is confined to email addresses, IP addresses, timestamps of usage, and personal data present in data and metadata uploaded to the website by users.

+# “DO NOT SELL OR SHARE MY PERSONAL INFORMATION” AND “TARGETED ADVERTISING” OPT-OUT RIGHTS

+Some states provide residents or, in some cases, their authorized agents, with the right to opt out of the “selling” or “sharing” of their personal information, or of “targeted advertising” based on their personal information.

+This website does not engage in interest-based advertising and does not implement social media tools applicable state laws as “targeted advertising,” or a “sale” or “sharing” of personal information.
+Therefore, there is no way to submit a request to opt out of targeted advertising, or the sale or sharing of your personal information, since this website does not engage in these practices.

+Please note that your opt-out choice is specific to this digital property but is not specfic to the device and browser you are using.
+If you access other digital properties, you will need to make a separate election for each.
+Also, if you clear your cookies on your browser or use another browser or device, that will have no impact on this website, because this website does not use cookies.
+We find cookies annoying to program and do not wish to create cookie banners.